dosemu2/fdpp/README.md

 ### comcom32
 [comcom32](https://github.com/stsp/comcom32)
-is a 32bit command.com that is supposed to be used with fdpp.
+is a 32bit command.com that is supposed to be used with fdpp while we don't have a 64bit one.

 ## similar projects
 ### dosbox